Students on Campus

 A Week in the Life

-This is a typical week in the life of Lauren, a Stanford OHS 8th grader from Spokane, Washington.
+This is a typical week in the life of Lauren, a Stanford OHS 8th grader from Everett, Washington.
 Lauren plays tennis, volunteers at her local animal shelter, and is involved in Stanford OHS activities.

 This is a typical week in the life of Henry, a single-course Stanford OHS 10th grader from Jupiter, Florida.
 Henry attends his local brick-and-mortar school during the day, then takes an advanced Calculus course from Stanford OHS to supplement his education on East Coast time.
 He also plays baseball competitively, and attends all-school spirit assemblies at Stanford OHS.